-If this is the case for you, it may be helpful to seek professional support and counselling from your fertility care team.
+If this is the case for you, you may find it helpful to seek professional counselling.
+This may be available in fertility services from someone who is not directly involved in your fertility treatment.
+Other organisations which may be able to provide this dedicated counselling support have been listed on page 32.
 As well as offering emotional support, they will be able to offer information on other options.
 These include surrogacy, adoption and fostering.
 They can advise on other methods of assisted pregnancies such as donor eggs and embryos or using your own saved eggs, embryos and ovarian tissue.